13 of football's most embarrassing excuses

 Driving Villa mad

-As if Aston Villa losing 6-0 to Liverpool in February 2016 wasn't bad enough, experienced centre-back Joleon Lescott managed to make it worse by tweeting a picture of a flash Mercedes post-match.
+Aston Villa fans weren’t too happy after seeing their side hammered 6-0 by Liverpool in February 2016, but their mood soured further when defender Joleon Lescott posted a picture of an expensive sports car after the humiliating defeat.

-After apologising to Villa fans for the team's latest hapless display, Lescott added an apology for his ill-advised motor posting.
-"I would like to add that the tweet sent out from my account involving a picture of a car was totally accidental it happened whilst I was driving and my phone was in my pocket."
+The former England international apologised for the display, before explaining the social media gaffe: "I would like to add that the tweet sent out from my account involving a picture of a car was totally accidental it happened whilst I was driving and my phone was in my pocket."

-Clearly, those pesky gremlins have nailed the four-step process to tweeting.
-Clever sods.

 Casper the overfriendly ghost

+Peruvian footballers Carlos Flores and Jose Carranza made a sterling effort of demonstrating how to fail at covering up an affair.

-If you’re going to lie about cheating on your missus, make a better fist of it than Peruvian top-flight pair Carlos Flores and Jose Carranza.
-The latter, a midfielder for Universitario, claimed he was abducted in 2003, while his wife Carmen was seven months pregnant, but had actually been with cheerleader Shirley Cherres (“It looked like he enjoyed his kidnapping to me,” cheered Cherres).
+Carranza, who played for Universitario, said he had been abducted in 2003, three months before his pregnant wife’s due date, while in truth he was off gallivanting with cheerleader Shirley Cherres, who said: “It looked like he enjoyed his kidnapping to me.”

-Six years later, CNI midfielder Flores was found tired, emotional, bleeding and naked in the street, claiming he was being chased by a ghost.
-He later admitted: “I made up the poltergeist; I didn’t want my wife to find out I was partying with some fitties.”
+Then, in 2009, Flores was discovered in the street bloody, emotional and in the nude, saying he was being pursued by a ghost.
+Later he admitted: “I made up the poltergeist; I didn’t want my wife to find out I was partying with some fitties.”
 Dignity saved...

+No one will deny that feet are a pretty crucial body part for football, but Italy’s players went a bit too far when they were held to a goalless draw against Denmark at Euro 2004 in 34-degree heat.

+“It was like having your feet on boiling sand,” whinged Francesco Totti, while Christian Panucci pointed out that “the thread of the socks is too rough”.

 Vashchuk goes hopping mad

-There was only one logical explanation for Ukraine’s 4-0 defeat to Spain at the 2006 World Cup in Germany.
-“Because of the frogs’ croaking,” squealed defender Vladislav Vashchuk after a restless night at the Seminaris Seehotel in Potsdam.
+When Ukraine were unceremoniously thrashed 4-0 in the 2006 World Cup by Spain, Vladislav Vaschuk had no doubt where to point the finger.

+“Because of the frogs’ croaking,” the defender explained.
 “We hardly got a wink of sleep.”

 Brolin's flying visit

-Tomas Brolin had bird woes of his own.
-On his way to catch a Yorkshire-bound flight for the start of Leeds’ pre-season in June 1997, the heavy-set playmaker’s car hit a feathered foe, breaking his windscreen and leaving him too distraught to go any further (and denying rumours he ate it).
+Heading to the airport to join the Elland Road club for pre-season in the summer of 1997, the midfielder drove into a feathered foe, smashing his windscreen and leaving him too shaken up to complete his journey.

-Pictures of the damage – first thought to be the work of an elk – surfaced in the Swedish press, while a fuming George Graham left him out of the official team photo.
+Swedish media later produced pictures of the damage – initially thought to be from a collision with an elk – and furious manager George Graham left Brolin out of Leeds’ official team photo.

-BIG INTERVIEW Tomas Brolin – "I was bullied at Leeds, but I don't regret joining them"

-Ex-Rotherham keeper Chris Mooney’s rationalisation for letting a shot trickle between his legs has gone down in Millers folklore.
-A common complaint of the follicly challenged Mooney claimed he was blinded by the sun reflecting off the bald bonce of centre-half Nick Smith.
-Slap!

 King Kenny’s over-inflated balls